The fungus gnat larvae of Mycetophilidae

 The web-spinning Sciophilinae and Keroplatinae larvae are normally found under bark and fallen logs, living in a semi-manufactured environment, surrounding themselves with a webbing or in a sticky, mucilaginous tube that they travel backwards and forward in.
 They're slime travellers.

-They usually eat fungal hyphae, myxomycetes and spores, although some species can be predatory.
+They usually eat fungal hyphae, myxomycetes and spores, although some species are predatory.
 A noteworthy species is Planarivora insignis, an endoparasite of Tasmanian land planarians.

 Certainly in temperate regions, they are also a useful bioindicator of a relatively undisturbed woodland or forest.